-Due to these changes, EWEB will have resource decisions to make over the next two to five years regardless of uncertainty about load growth, electrification, regulations or other factors.
+Due to these changes, EWEB will have resource decisions to make over the next two to five years regardless of uncertainty about load growth, electrification, regulations, or other factors.

 &lt;sup>1 Staff analysis during the reference case modeling found that continuation of the BPA contract after 2028 was one of EWEB's least-cost portfolio strategies.
 This assumes BPA products would continue at roughly the same pricing as they are today.
-Further analysis on BPA products and costs will be a key focus of the 2024 IRP.
+Further analysis on BPA products and costs will be a key focus of the 2025 IRP.

-8 EWEB'S FORECASTED LOAD
+12 EWEB'S FORECASTED LOAD

-EWEB currently serves roughly 200,000 customers in the Eugene area, with total average annual load of approximately 270 aMW.
+EWEB currently serves roughly 200,000 people in the Eugene area, with total average annual load of approximately 270 aMW.
 EWEB's load has remained flat or declined over much of the past decade due to the loss of industrial facilities, as well as the success of EWEB's energy efficiency programs.

 However, with changing technologies such as heat pumps and electric vehicles (EVs), as well as policies that promote electrification, EWEB expects to see increasing load growth over the next decade.
 This view is informed by EWEB's 2020 electrification study and is consistent with other utility IRPs and analysis by industry leaders.
 Major impacts from electrification are not anticipated until around 2030 when light-duty EV adoption becomes more widespread.
+In addition to the expected load forecast shown below, staff included a higher electrification sensitivity analysis which is covered in more detail in Appendix H: Sensitivity Analysis.

-EWEB is a winter peaking utility, with average single hour peaks of roughly 465 MW, and once in ten-year peaks of over 500 MW.
+EWEB is a winter-peaking utility, with average single-hour peaks of roughly 465 MW, and one-in-ten-year peaks of over 500 MW.
 In contrast, recent summer peaks have been between 380 and 410 MW, although these have generally trended upwards.
 EWEB's load can fluctuate by over 100 MW within 24 hours due to changes in temperature and customer behavior.

-9 New Resource Options
+13 New Resource Options